 Even though the specific equation for coming up with your credit score is proprietary information owned by FICO, we do know what information is used to calculate your score.

-Lenders are most concerned about whether or not you pay your bills on time.
-The best indictor of this is how you’ve paid your bills in the past.
+Payment history: Lenders are most concerned about whether or not you pay your bills on time.
+The best indicator of this is how you’ve paid your bills in the past.

-Having a longer credit history is favorable because it gives more information about your spending habits.
-It’s good to leave open the accounts that you’ve had for a long time.
+Length of credit history: Having a longer credit history is favorable because it gives more information about your spending habits.
+A longer history of reliable borrowing means your score will be higher.

 How to Check Your Credit Score